Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-3.md

 ## Success Criteria:

-- Successfully refactor a chosen piece of code, improving its readability and overall quality.
+- Verify that your chosen piece of code is refactored successfully, with improved readability and overall quality.
-- Successfully fix a piece of code with intentional errors using Copilot's suggestions.
+- Verify that a piece of code with intentional errors is fixed successfully using Copilot's suggestions.

 ## Additional Instructions: